-- Handling potential issues.
-Several problems could arise when dealing with real estate transactions, such as tenant claims, leaseholds, and environmental issues.
+- Handling potential issues: Several problems could arise when dealing with real estate transactions, such as tenant claims, leaseholds, and environmental issues.
 It’s easier to solve these issues if you’re working with an attorney who’s had previous experience in handling common problems buyers and sellers face.
-If an unexpected issue comes up, a good attorney should be able to steer you to the right direction.
+If an unexpected issue comes up, a good attorney should be able to steer you in the right direction.

 What to Ask Before Hiring a Real Estate Attorney

 Before you sign contracts and documents, consider asking your attorney these four important questions to ensure they have the skills and expertise you need:

 1. How long have you been a real estate attorney?

 Experience is one of the most important factors to look for in a real estate attorney.
 Especially if you’re dealing with a complicated transaction, a more seasoned lawyer will be better equipped to handle your needs.
 Because real estate laws vary from state to state, it will help to know how many years they’ve practiced law in your particular area.
 You’ll want to make sure that your attorney is familiar with the rules and regulations in your state.